Students Tell Their Stories Through Four Powerful ProjectsOctober 13, 2021

 Read more about Inspiring a New Generation of Storytellers

 Enhanced Literacy Learning and Self-Expression

-Becca Masse, a kindergarten teacher in Auburn, Maine has a passion for early literacy learning.
-She shares the story of one of her students, Marlee, an energetic five-year-old born in Ghana whose ability to express herself was unlocked through the use of Soundtrap.
+Becca Masse, a kindergarten teacher in Auburn, Maine, has a passion for early literacy learning.
+She shares the story of one of her students, Marlee, an energetic five-year-old born in Ghana whose ability to express herself was unlocked through Soundtrap.
 Although the girl’s reading skills at the beginning of kindergarten were well developed, her ability to write and draw didn’t match her ability to tell a story and describe her perspective on life.

 After asking Marlee to write and draw about her experience living in Ghana, Masse asked her to record herself in Soundtrap speaking about her experience.
 The results were outstanding.
 “In exactly two minutes, Marlee expressed her love for Ghana and her passion for life,” recalls Masse.
 “She spoke a total of 183 words, more than 13 times what she was able to express in written language.”
-Not only was Marlee’s true spirit and unique essence captured using English vocabulary and grammar in audio form, but Masse used Soundtrap’s transcription tool to show Marlee what she had said as a written text.
+Marlee’s true spirit and unique essence were captured using English vocabulary and grammar in audio form.
+Still, Masse used Soundtrap’s transcription tool to show Marlee what she had said as a written text.

 The ease of the process released valuable time in Masse’s teaching day to sit down and encourage Marlee as a literacy learner.
-It amazed Masse how she was able to capture a learner’s true self in only a few minutes using Soundtrap.
-By listening to the recording again with the student, Masse was able to use it as a learning tool to discuss ideas around composing thoughts, phrasing for meaning, and how to articulate in order to be best understood.
+It amazed Masse how she could capture a learner’s true self in only a few minutes using Soundtrap.
+By listening to the recording again with the student, Masse could use it as a learning tool to discuss ideas around composing thoughts, phrasing for meaning, and how to articulate to be best understood.

 Read more about Soundtrap Helps Kindergartner Bring Her Words to Life